p2k3m/ResumeForge/docs/storage-model.md

 Canonical prefixes are built by `buildDocumentSessionPrefix()` using sanitised segments to avoid unsafe characters and to keep paths deterministic for Ops.
-Segments are appended in the following order: `cv/<owner>/<ISO-date>/<job>/<session>/`.
+Segments are appended in the following order: `cv/<owner>/<session>/`.
 Each segment is optional except for the owner, which falls back to `candidate`.
+The session segment is normally derived from the request id; when unavailable the code falls back to sanitised job/date metadata to keep paths unique.
 All values are lower-cased, trimmed, and truncated where appropriate.

-Generation runs add a secondary `runs/<request-id>/` directory under the session prefix.
-Every call to the generator computes a `generationRunSegment` by sanitising the request id or falling back to a random identifier.
-That ensures a new run never overwrites artefacts from prior attempts in the same session.

-Within each run the service writes:
+Within each session the service writes:

-* **PDF artefacts** – Enhanced CVs and cover letters are uploaded as `<generatedPrefix>/<slug>.pdf`.
-The slug is derived from the template id and document type and is deduplicated with `ensureUniqueFileBase()` so collisions append `_2`, `_3`, etc.
+* **PDF artefacts** – Enhanced CVs and cover letters are uploaded as `<sessionPrefix>/<template>/<variant>.pdf`.
+The helper `buildTemplateScopedPdfKey()` sanitises both the template id and variant (for example `version1` or `cover_letter2`) and appends numeric suffixes when a key would otherwise collide during the same request.
-* **Text artefacts** – JSON snapshots (original text, generated versions, and run-specific change logs) live under `<generatedPrefix>/artifacts/*.json` so they are co-located with the PDFs that produced them.
-The session-wide change history is mirrored to `<prefix>/logs/change-log.json` after each update so DynamoDB retains only lightweight pointers.
+* **Text artefacts** – JSON snapshots (original text, generated versions, and change logs) live under `<sessionPrefix>/artifacts/*.json` so they are co-located with the PDFs that produced them.
+The session-wide change history is mirrored to `<sessionPrefix>/logs/change-log.json` after each update so DynamoDB retains only lightweight pointers.
 * **Activity logs** – Structured log events for uploads, generation, and failures are appended to the JSONL file in the same session prefix for easy